Who Won Awards Season?

 Unlike her partner in the winners’ circle, Janney has been absolutely everywhere this awards season.
 There’s an approximately zero chance she’ll do “The Jackal” at the podium Sunday night, but hey, we can dream.

-9. Guillermo Del Toro
+9. Guillermo del Toro

 Awards: Oscar nomination + Golden Globe, Directors Guild, and BAFTA wins (20)